rain-1107/pyserver/docs.md

 ### *Functions*
 #### def run()
 - Starts listening for connections and handles incoming connections
-- This function is blocking
+- This function will not be left until the server closes.
+> Note: the server can be stopped manually by entering 'stop' or a keyboard interupt (CTRL + C)
+>
 > returns `None`
 #### def sendall(data: bytes)
 - Queues `data` to be sent to all clients